Esri/app-framework-demo-osx/README.md

-# eaf-framework-for-os-x
+# app-framework-demo-osx

-This is a demo that shows how to use the EAF (ESRI Application Framework).
+This is a demo that shows how to use the EAF (Esri Application Framework).
 The EAF is a sample framework that contains course grained view controllers written on top of the Esri ArcGIS Runtime SDK for OS X.

-The ArcGIS Runtime Preview application is built on the EAF.
-You can download this here:[http://www.arcgis.com/home/item.html?id=038213d942cc4db49b1c5bc716377721]
+This is the demo app that was shown in the ArcGIS Runtime for OS X session at the 2013 Esri Developer Summit.

-To use the EAF Framework you must installed the ArcGIS Runtime SDK for OS X 10.2 Beta.
+To use the EAF you must installed the ArcGIS Runtime SDK for OS X 10.2 Beta.

+Another example of using the EAF is the ArcGIS Runtime Preview application.
+You can download source for that application here:[http://www.arcgis.com/home/item.html?id=038213d942cc4db49b1c5bc716377721]

 ## Third party controls used in this sample